RichSaul/wearablesAccelerometerTesting/CodeBook.md

 #Wearables Accelerometer Testing
 ##CodeBook

-This file explains the variables in the final data sets uploaded to the repository:
+This file explains the variables in the final data set uploaded to the repository:

     - final-IndependentDataSet.txt